-- For a package: For packages that weigh below 12 ounces, 1 (or more) postage stamps are accepted.
+- For a package: For packages that weigh less than 12 ounces (0.75 pounds), one (or more) postage stamps are accepted.
 The exact amount of stamps required is calculated based upon the weight and dimension of the package.
-The point of origin and destination much also be considered.
-Usually, for the first three ounces of a package requires approximately $3.80 in postage, with additional postage added for any additional weight.
+The point of origin and destination must also be considered.
+Typically, the first four ounces of a package requires approximately $3.80 in postage, with additional postage added for any additional weight.
 For more information, please see our guide on the Cost of First-Class Postage.

-- For a legal-sized envelope: Two Forever stamps currently valued at $0.58 per stamp, per the August 29, 2021 price increases) are needed to mail a one-ounce legal sized envelope.
-Each Forever stamp is valued at 50 cents, and each additional ounce requires additional fees.
-Normally large envelopes are used for mailing sheets of paper and photos.
-Large envelopes can also be known as flats.
+- For a legal-sized envelope: Two Forever stamps currently valued at $0.58 per stamp, per the August 29, 2021 price increases) are needed to mail a one-ounce legal-sized envelope (9½” by 15” envelope).
+Each additional ounce over the standard one ounce requires additional postage fees.
+Large envelopes are typically used for mailing sheets of legal paper and photos.
+Large envelopes are also known as flats.

 - Per ounce: As we previously mentioned, the number of stamps needed to be affixed on a particular item of mail depends upon the weight and dimensions of the letter.
-If the letter to be posted weighs more than an ounce, you will have to weigh it prior to affixing the stamp to avoid the returning of the letters.
-If you don’t apply enough postage to cover the weight, this could result in a ‘lack of postage’ and cause your mail to be returned.
-The forever stamp is considered to be the ideal postage stamp for mailing normal, standard sized one-ounce letters within the country.
+If the letter to be posted weighs more than an ounce, you will have to weigh it before affixing stamps to ensure that letters are not returned due to insufficient postage.
+The Forever stamp is considered to be the ideal postage stamp for mailing regular, standard-sized one-ounce letters within the United States.